 Archaeological Institute of America

-Dickinson College is home to the South Pennsylvania Society chapter of the Archaeological Institute of America, and with the support of the AIA, will host lectures during the fall 2017 and spring 2018 semesters.
+Dickinson College is home to the South Pennsylvania Society chapter of the Archaeological Institute of America, and with the support of the AIA, will host lectures during the 2018-19 academic year.

 The lectures are free and open to the public.

 Monday, October 1, 2018 - Dickinson College, Althouse 106

 "A Day in the Life of a Sixteenth-Century Ani-Yunwiya (Cherokee) Village"

 Lecturer: Dr. Kathryn Sampeck, Department of Sociology and Anthropology, Illinois State University

 What was daily life like for Cherokees just at the moment when groups of people from across the Atlantic—Spaniards and Africans—started to become part of their world?
 A tour of one settlement, Cowee, lets audience members understand what Cherokee homes, communities, and networks of communities were like and the kinds of activities that were important to peoples’ lives.
 Each example is based on archaeologically-recovered information as well as community history and knowledge.
 This visit shows what an important historical moment this time was for Cherokees and colonists alike, why these settlements are places of enduring importance, and how Cherokee peoples were crucial in early colonial encounters and subsequent political and economic developments.